 Here's how to ensure your relocation is smooth, safe, and stress-free—whether you are moving across the city, the province, or the country.

-Choose moving dates and times that allow for a relaxed pace—Avoid rush hours or busy holiday periods (if you can) and plan to arrive at your new home before sunset.
+Choose moving dates and times that allow for a relaxed pace—Avoid rush hours or busy holiday periods (if you can) and plan to arrive at your new home well before sunset.

 Create a detailed timeline that includes regular rest breaks, especially for long-distance moves.
 Take into account traffic time, especially in major cities.